The Perfect Album for Crying While Dancing: MUNA’s Dancing on the Wall

 — "Big Stick"

-Big Stick” is a departure from much of the other work in MUNA’s discography, bringing in the members’ real world activism into a confrontational and explicitly political song which touches on the Palestinian genocide, police brutality, and self-image issues.
-In a time where many popstars and artists are silent, this song is much needed, in my opinion.
+Big Stick” is a departure from much of the other work in MUNA’s discography, bringing the members’ real-world activism into a confrontational and explicitly political song that touches on the Palestinian genocide, police brutality, and self-image issues caused by the media.
+In a time where many artists are silent, this song is much needed, in my opinion.
 However, as soon as we are introduced to this side of MUNA, we go back to the dancier synthpop the band is known for.
-While they don't have to have an album full of political anthems, I would love to see this side come out more often because it really hit.
+While they don't have to have an album full of political anthems, I would love to see this side come out more often because it really hits.

 Another album standout comes with “Why Do I Get a Good Feeling”.
-The penultimate track of the album begins with faster vocal takes from Gavin before transitioning into some airier and more dreamlike takes on the chorus as she sings “You and I know there’s no good reason / So why do I get a good feeling / Why do I get a good feeling from you”.
-The track backing track is uptempo and as it moves into the bridge incorporates a stringlike instrumental to underscore the already present synths.
-Absolutely insane work, I love it.
+The penultimate track of the album begins with faster vocal takes from Gavin before transitioning into some airier takes on the chorus as she sings “You and I know there’s no good reason / So why do I get a good feeling / Why do I get a good feeling from you”.
+The track backing track is uptempo and, as it moves into the bridge, incorporates a string-like instrumental to underscore the already present synths.
+It’s hopeful and dreamy and I love it.

-Overall, this album is a cohesive LP which slots nicely into their discography while taking some daring moves both sonically and lyrically, showcasing the growth of the band.
-I can definitely hear some of these songs in some pride playlists this year; notably “Wannabeher”, “Eastside Girls”, and “It Gets So Hot”.
+Overall, this album slots cohesively into their discography while taking some daring moves both sonically and lyrically, showcasing the growth of the band.
+I definitely will hear some of these songs in pride playlists this year; notably “Wannabeher”, “Eastside Girls”, and “It Gets So Hot”.
 As always, I continue to look forward to MUNA’s future ventures (manifesting a tour stop near me) and thank you to MUNA for allowing me early listening access to this album.

 Next